Eudialyte a Complicated Mineral

-Eudialyte correctly pronounced as you~die~a~lite was first described in 1819 in Greenland by German professor of chemistry Friedrich Stromeyer who named it after two Greek words, 'eu' meaning 'well' and 'dialytos' meaning 'decomposable'.
-This was in reference to the fact that it decomposed particularly well in acids and in some cases dissolved completely.
+The mineral eudialyte correctly pronounced you~die~a~lite was first described in 1819 in Greenland by German professor of chemistry Friedrich Stromeyer.
+The stone was named after two Greek words, 'eu' meaning 'well' and 'dialytos' meaning 'decomposable in reference to the fact that eudialyte decomposed particularly well in acids and in some cases dissolved completely.

-The location where the stone is found helps with its correct identification because eudialyte is a rare and complicated mineral that's known to have as many as forty six different chemical elements.
-Found in alkaline igneous rocks, it's mined primarily in Mount Saint Hilaire in Canada and the Kola Peninsula in Russia but can also be found in Greenland, Norway and Arkansas in the USA.
+The location where eudialyte is found helps with correct identification because this is a rare and complicated mineral that's known to have as many as forty six different chemical elements.
+Found in alkaline igneous rocks it's mined primarily in Mount Saint Hilaire in Canada and the Kola Peninsula in Russia but can also be found in Greenland, Norway and Arkansas in the USA.